 Start by checking the RCA cables connecting the intermediate component with your amplifier.
 Here is a step-by-step guide:

-- Unplug the RCA cables from component’s output
+- Unplug the RCA cables from the component’s output

 - Turn on your car stereo system